danbev/learning-ai/notes/ggml.md

         /*.order        =*/ GGML_CGRAPH_EVAL_ORDER_LEFT_TO_RIGHT,
 };
 ```
 Just to clarify that all tensors in the graph are nodes.
-In ggml any node that is an operation
+In ggml any node that
-of and any node that participates in gradient computation.
+is an operation or any node that participates in gradient computation.
 Notice that we create a `.hash_table` which is a struct with a size, a pointer to
 a bitset and a pointer to the hash keys.
 ```c